thinksource/WeatherSimulator/README.md

 ## Specification

-2,This name of adddress only show the "locality","administrative_area_level_2" or "administrative_area_level_1".
+1,This name of address only show the "locality","administrative_area_level_2" or "administrative_area_level_1".
 It do not show details of address District or Road